The Debt Free Guys™ best money hacks

 11. Dinero Detoxing

 People gain clarity when they do a food fast.
-The same happens with a money fast.
+The same happens with money fast.
 How?
 Choose time between a weekend and a month and eliminate ALL unnecessary spending.
 This is a great way to catch up and get ahead on your financial goals like building your emergency savings.

 12. Email hacking